Mu-opioid receptor

-The μ-opioid receptors (MOR) are a class of opioid receptors with a high affinity for enkephalins and beta-endorphin, but a low affinity for dynorphins.
+The μ-opioid receptors (using the Greek letter mu, abbreviated MOR) are a class of opioid receptors with a high affinity for enkephalins and beta-endorphin, but a low affinity for dynorphins.
 They are also referred to as μ(mu)-opioid peptide (MOP) receptors.
 The prototypical μ-opioid receptor agonist is morphine, the primary psychoactive alkaloid in opium and for which the receptor was named, with mu being the first letter of Morpheus, the compound's namesake in the original Greek.
 It is an inhibitory G-protein coupled receptor that activates the G_{i} alpha subunit, inhibiting adenylate cyclase activity, lowering cAMP levels.

 Structure

 The structure of the inactive μ-opioid receptor has been determined with the antagonists β-FNA and alvimopan.
 Many structures of the active state are also available, with agonists including DAMGO, β-endorphin, fentanyl and morphine.
 The structure with the agonist BU72 has the highest resolution, but contains unexplained features that may be experimental artifacts.
 This large body of evidence has enabled structure-based design of a new class of opioids with functional selectivity.